Kish HiraniTerra Virtua

 Director of Engineering

 With over 15 years’ experience in the games industry, Emma leads in all areas of talent management at Outplay.
-In 7 short years, she has helped Outplay Entertainment transform into the UK’s largest independent mobile gaming studio, developing a creative and progressive culture for the studio to thrive within and assembled a large and diverse team of the industry’s top talent.
+Over the last 9 years, she has helped Outplay Entertainment transform into the UK’s largest independent mobile gaming studio, developing a creative and progressive culture for the studio to thrive within and assembled a large and diverse team of the industry’s top talent.

 Head of Launchpad Programme